angieliangca/Finance-Ledger/README.md

 - As a user, I want to be able to *generate* a financial summary from my ledger.
 - As a user, I want to be able to *save* my ledger to file.
 - As a user, I want to be able to *load* my ledger from file when the program starts.
-- As a user, I want to be able to *search* specific items in my ledger.
-- As a user, I want to be able to *filter* items satisfying certain criteria in my ledger.